mihirchronicles/mihirchronicles.github.io/content/notes/entropy-the-fixed-path.md

 Befriend entropy, don't fight it.

 Complexity is not an accident.
-It is the byproduct of a universal law—the second law of thermodynamics.
+It is the byproduct of a universal law-the second law of thermodynamics.
 You and I are both decaying and declining from our original state.
 The path is fixed.